-Dave Beardsley serves as the External Affairs Coordinator for the museum.
-In this role, Dave has an important job of managing the museum’s volunteer and membership programs, as well as providing marketing support to include community outreach, guiding group tours, graphic design and assisting with the music performances.
+Dave Beardsley serves as the Visitor Experience Coordinator for the museum.
+In this role, Dave has an important job of managing the museum’s volunteer programs, as well as providing marketing support to include community outreach, guiding group tours and assisting with the music performances.

 A former firefighter and paramedic, Beardsley’s longtime passion for the blues rose to the forefront of his life back in the early nineties, when he helped put together a first aid team for the Blues Heritage Festival in St. Louis.
 His immersion in the festival atmosphere allowed him to connect with performers and players in the local blues scene, and in 1997 he served on the board of that year’s St. Louis Blues Heritage Festival.
 In 2000 he created STLBlues.net, a multifaceted website that has gained international recognition as one of the top e-destinations for blues news and events, and is also a place to find and book local talent.
 In 2008, the website was recognized by the Blues Foundation in Memphis with a “Keeping the Blues Alive” award in the internet category.
 In 2010, he helped co-found the National Blues Museum, and has remained heavily involved in the promotion and fundraising of the Museum.
 Beardsley is also a member of the St. Louis Blues Society.